slint-ui/slint/docs/testing.md

 ### C++ driver

-The C++ test driver will take each .60 and generate a .h for it.
+The C++ test driver will take each .slint and generate a .h for it.
 It will also generate a .cpp that includes it, and add the ```` ```cpp ```` block in the main function.
 Each program is compiled separately.
 And then run.